nngogol/PySimpleGUIDocGen/db/2_readme.md

 You'll find that this window has 2 tabs, one is labelled `Variables` and the other is labelled `REPL & Watches`

+#### Ways of Opening the Main Debugger Window

+There are 3 ways to open the Main Debugger Window

+1. Press `Control` + `Break` on your PC keyboard
+2. From the Popout Debug Window, right click and choose `Debugger` from the right click menu
+3. From your code call `show_debugger_window(location=(x,y))`

 #### The "Variables" Tab of Main Debugger Window

 ![SNAG-0440](https://user-images.githubusercontent.com/13696193/62797391-a01ceb80-baa9-11e9-845d-3cd02ca0dbcc.jpg)

 Notice the the "frame" surrounding this window is labelled "Auto Watches" in blue.
-Like the Popup window, this debugger window also "Watches" variables, which means continuously updates them as often as you call `Window.Read`.
+Like the Popup window, this debugger window also "Watches" variables, which means continuously updates them as often as you call `Window.read`.

 The maximum number of "watches" you can have any any one time is 9.